-This paper steps back, and instead of focusing on the properties of the disaster and physical environment itself, we focus on adapting the ideas in computational geometry.
-We borrow the idea of Gabriel graphs to classify "close nodes": a node-pair i, j is close if the circular disk with diameter nodes i and j has no nodes interior.
-For "parallel links", inspired by the Voronoi diagrams [17], a set of links S is classified as close if there is a point in the plane from which the links of S are the nearest network elements, and thus there could be a disaster that will destroy all the links of S while the rest of the network remains operating.
-More precisely, our definition is based on the dual of the Voronoi diagram, called the Delaunay graph, which has the Gabriel graphs as sub-graph.
+This paper aims to provide an alternative approach where the SRLGs are guessed based on the available topology information.
+Roughly speaking, the SRLGs are derived by deeply analyzing the topology graph and investigating whether a set of links could be physically close.
+We borrow the idea of Delaunay graphs to classify "close nodes": a node-pair i, jis close if the circular disk through i and j that has no nodes interior.
+For "parallel links", inspired by the Voronoi diagrams [32], a set of links S is classified as close if there is a point in the plane from which the links of S are the nearest network elements, and thus there could be a disaster that will destroy all the links of S while the rest of the network remains operating.

-Inspired by the above, next we define a limited geometric

-information failure model to estimate the links that are potentially close to each other based on the logical topology and a little information a router may know about the network geometry.
+Inspired by the above, in Subsec.
+II-A, we define a limited geometric information failure model to estimate the links that are potentially close to each other based on the logical topology and a little information a router may know about the network geometry.
 The model represents the outcome of a possible topology discovery software module running in the routing engines, which embedded the nodes and links into a schematic map according to the measured propagation delays.
-This study aims to design an algorithm for the routing engines which can generate a reasonable list of SRLGs based on the limited geometric information available.
+As also depicted in Fig. 1, protecting single regional link k-node failures (i.e., failures caused by circular disk shaped disasters that hit k network nodes) is a good compromise for regional failure protection if the exact embedding of the network is not known, as 1) these failures cover the "close-node" and "parallel link" type failures, 2) using pure graph-theoretic approaches, close-node and parallel-link failures could not be protected, and 3) approaches based on abundant input data on the network geometry or the disasters are not applicable due to the lack of information.